Do you fume when something goes against your wish?

 Treatment and Prevention:

-Medicines under supervision to abort an attack of a migraine and special drugs to stop attacks as well as to prevent a migraine from recurring, also known as maintenance therapy
+Medicines under supervision to abort an attack of migraine and special medicines to stop attacks as well as to prevent a migraine from recurring, also known as maintenance therapy

 Finally, Lifestyle changes are helpful to decrease attacks:

 Avoidance of caffeine-containing and other habit-forming beverages.

 Can Expressing Yourself Help You Cope With Grief Loss and Bereavement?

 Medication is necessary to relieve yourself of the pain and grief.

 True or false?